websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts.md

 accounts/account-management-widget.md
 ```

-Accounts provide administrators with a way to organize and manage users for various business or professional needs.
+Accounts provide administrators with a way to organize and manage users for various commerce or business needs.
 Unlike [organizations](./organizations.html) or [user groups](./user_groups.html), accounts help facilitate interactions that might take place in business situations such as the purchasing of goods and services or managing existing customers.

 ```{note}
 Accounts is a feature that is available in Liferay DXP 7.4 and above.